pytorch/torchchat/README.md

 # Chat with LLMs Everywhere
-Torchchat is a small codebase to showcase running large language models (LLMs) within Python OR within your own (C/C++) application on mobile (iOS/Android), desktop and servers.
+Torchchat is a compact codebase to showcase the capability of running large language models (LLMs) seamlessly across diverse platforms.
+With Torchchat, you could run LLMs from with Python, your own (C/C++) application on mobile (iOS/Android), desktop or servers.

 ## Highlights
 - Command line interaction with popular LLMs such as Llama 3, Llama 2, Stories, Mistral and more
-  - Supporting [some GGUF files](docs/GGUF.md) and the Hugging Face checkpoint format
+  - Supports [common GGUF formats](docs/GGUF.md) and the Hugging Face checkpoint format
 - PyTorch-native execution with performance
 - Supports popular hardware and OS
   - Linux (x86)